• Skip to primary navigation

 Natural fibers can be blended with other natural fibers to create a natural blend, which is favorable for making comfortable clothes.
 However, they can also be blended with synthetic fibers in order to bring about unique fabric blends and textures.
 As with natural fibers, synthetic fibers can also be blended solely with other synthetics.

 There are many benefits to blending fabrics because many different textures can be created for various different uses.
-The idea behind blended fabrics is to combine fibers with certain qualities with fibers of other qualities that compliment compliment each other.
+The idea behind blended fabrics is to combine fibers with certain qualities with fibers of other qualities that complement each other.

 The more natural fibers the fabric contains, the more comfortable the fabric will be to wear against the skin.
 This is because natural fibers contribute to a more breathable fabric that allows the skin to breathe.
 Also, natural blends are generally free from irritating chemicals as well.